-Colgate total charcoal deep clean works by removing surface stains and may make your teeth appear whiter, but it will not change the natural color of your teeth.
+Warpaint teeth whitener works by removing surface stains and may make your teeth appear whiter, but it will not change the natural colour of your teeth.

-The results you achieve by using total charcoal deep clean will be different to me.
+The results you achieve by using Warpaint will be different to me.

 I have tried many different products and have little to no staining on my teeth.

-A tub of Warpaint costs $39.95, with free worldwide shipping when bought direct from the manufacturer.
+A tub of Warpaint costs $39.95 which is approximately £30, with free worldwide shipping when bought direct from the manufacturer.

 Prices may vary from other sellers.